kedro-org/kedro-viz/docs/source/slice_a_pipeline.md

 - **Visual Representation:** View the relationships between nodes and identify which ones are part of your slice.
 - **Immediate Command Generation:** Get a ready-to-use CLI command for executing the sliced pipeline.
-- **Interactive Control:** Visually select and reset slices with just a couple of clicks.
+- **Interactive Control:** Visually select and reset slices with a couple of clicks.

 ## Steps to slice in Kedro-Viz